phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 const {characterData} = this.props
 ```

-Since our `Table` component actually consists of two smaller simple components, I'm going to pass it through to the `TableBody`, once again through props.
+I'm going to pass it through to the `TableBody`, once again through props.

 ```react
 class Table extends Component {